rafelsanso/vc-bootstrap-slider/README.md

 Active plugin.

 ## Dependencies
-#Bootstrap#: The plugin doesn't work if you don't include Bootstrap JS and CSS in your template.
+Bootstrap: The plugin doesn't work if you don't include Bootstrap JS and CSS in your template.
-#Visual composer#: Is the main plugin.
+Visual composer: Is the main plugin.
 If you don't include it, this plugin doesn't work.